ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Section 80GGC of Income Tax Act - Deduction on Donations to Political Party

-Updated on: 05 Mar, 2024 03:54 PM
+Updated on: 15 May, 2024 03:46 PM

 Starting from the 2023 financial year, taxpayers earning above Rs.50 lakh will face increased scrutiny on their political contributions, requiring them to disclose more details about these donations.
-This aims to curb potential misuse of this route for tax avoidance.
+This aims to curb the potential misuse of this route for tax avoidance.
 If you received such notice from the Income Tax Department, Read how to respond to such notices.

 What is Section 80GGC?

 Section 80GGC specifies the deduction under the Income Tax Act that is allowed from the total gross income of specified assessees for contributions to a political party or an electoral trust.
-This entire amount is eligible for tax deduction provided that it is not deposited in cash or any other kind but rather by other means.
+This entire amount is eligible for tax deduction, provided that it is not deposited in cash or kind but rather by other means.
 Political parties must be registered under section 29A of the Representation of the People Act, 1951.
 Any donation/contribution made to any other political party would not qualify for deduction u/s 80GGC.

 One can identify the main features of Section 80GGC as follows: